Medical Schools in California: How to Get In (2025)

 Kaiser Permanente Tyson School of Medicine

-The Kaiser Permanente Bernard J. Tyson School of Medicine is yet another newcomer to the California medical school landscape, having matriculated its first class in 2020.
+The Kaiser Permanente Bernard J. Tyson School of Medicine is yet another relative newcomer to the California medical school landscape, having matriculated its first class in 2020.
 Yet, the Kaiser Permanente name was already well known in the region for its health insurance, vast system of hospitals, and residency programs, which date back to 1946.
-Kaiser has vowed to waive tuition for its first five classes (through the entering class of 2024), which has helped establish it as a desirable—and competitive—med school option.
+Kaiser has vowed to waive tuition for its first six classes (through the entering class of 2025), which has helped establish it as a desirable—and competitive—med school option.
 Though Kaiser doesn’t give preference to students interested in any particular specialty, free tuition may especially appeal to those hoping to enter primary care or other lower-paid specialties.
-At just 50 students accepted each year, its entering class size is among the smallest of any of the California med schools.
+At roughly 50 students accepted each year, its entering class size is among the smallest of any of the California med schools.

 (Related reading: How to Get Into Kaiser Permanente Medical School)